Patients are admitted to our hospitals in the following ways:

 - The hospital would be forced to shift the patient to a government or municipal facility if there are any payment issues or administrative reasons.

-- Visiting hours for the patients are between 5 pm to 7 pm during weekdays.
-On Sunday and holidays the time would be from 11 am to 1 pm.
+- Visiting hours for the visitors are between 5 pm to 7 pm during weekdays.
+On Sundays and holidays the time would be from 11 am to 1 pm.

 - The patient is required to keep the noise level low at all times.